 Effort is needed across most areas of Council's activities.
 In some cases, this is already well underway and should continue, while in other areas new actions will be initiated.
-More detail on the measures for each sector is described in the annexes (A1 to A10), also referenced against each Action in the table.
+More detail on the measures for each sector is described in the annexes (A1 to A10), also referenced against each action in the table.

-The full list of measures in the Actions table and the Annexes is considerable but not exhaustive.
+The full list of measures in the actions table and the annexes is considerable but not exhaustive.
 It is difficult to see a decade ahead and identify all the actions that make sense, especially towards the end of the decade.
+This is because the climate continues to change, our knowledge about climate change expands, and the policy context and technology markets will also keep changing.
+Therefore, while implementing these initial measures, Council will need to monitor ongoing changes and identify further actions that can be taken to strengthen the climate resilience of Eurobodalla.
+This need for a flexible, adaptive approach is described in annex A10.